BND Hamburger Icon

 Document Check-In/Checkout

-FileHold’s check-in and checkout feature blocks more than one person from working on the same document at the same time.
+FileHold’s check-in/checkout feature blocks more than one person from working on a document at the same time.
 You can also set alerts that automatically notify co-workers when documents are available and unavailable, and when changes are made to files.
-FileHold’s version control feature allows users to review or revert to previous versions of files at any time.
-Some document management systems allow multiple users to collaborate on a file at once.
-If you prefer this method of editing documents, consider our review of M-Files.
+FileHold’s version-control feature allows users to review or revert to previous versions of files at any time.
+When a document is checked back in, you can send an email to the users and groups that have access to the folder that they can open and work on the file again.

 Versioning and Offline Editing

 FileHold records a log of everyone who accesses each file and when they do so, creating an auditable trail of activity.
 Users can review previous versions of documents after changes have been made.
 If needed, you can revert to previous versions of documents, enabling users to restore old content that may have been erroneously changed or deleted, a critical function we looked for in our reviews.
+FileHold also supports flexible version control so every iteration has its own unique identity.

 User Permissions and Restrictions

 You can also create custom permission settings for each cabinet, drawer, folder and even individual file.
-These features are especially important for growing teams.
+Those features are especially important for growing teams.
 As your company scales, you will need to create more permissions and restrictions to ensure access to documents is properly controlled and monitored.

 OCR Technology